nrj-github/youtube-clone/README.md

-# youtube-clone
+# Youtube-clone
-youtube frontend designed using html and css
+Youtube frontend designed using html and css